ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/Inclined_bhe_meshing.md

 gmsh.model.geo.synchronize()
 ```

-Later 'gmsh.model.addPhysicalGroup' command used to group elementary geometrical entities to define material properties.
+Later `gmsh.model.addPhysicalGroup` command used to group elementary geometrical entities to define material properties.
 Gmsh will export in output files only mesh elements that belong to at least one physical group.
-Physical groups are also identified by tags, i.e. stricly positive integers, that should be unique per dimension (0D, 1D, 2D or 3D).
+Physical groups are also identified by tags, i.e. strictly positive integers, that should be unique per dimension (0D, 1D, 2D or 3D).
 Here, BHE 1, 2 and 3 are tagged by 2, 3, 4 physical group respectively.

 ```python